yetulaxman/containers-workflows/_hands-on/day4/snakemake.md

 ## Running Snakemake with a pre-installed module on Puhti

-Snakemake is installed as a module on Puhti and can be used.
+Snakemake is installed as a module on Puhti and can be used as below:

 ```bash